As Amended at the Annual Convention in Fresno, California on March 23, 2017

 (c) Any individual member terminated from CRA membership shall immediately cease to claim membership in, cease holding any office, and cease claiming or holding any official relationship with the CRA or any chartered Republican Assembly.
 Such individual shall also immediately surrender to the Membership Secretary all documents, records, emblems, insignia, funds, or other devices or properties of any nature whatsoever.
 The terminated member shall not thereafter use the name, emblem, or insignia of Republican Assembly or CRA in any manner whatsoever.

-(a) Each officer shall be a member in good standing of a chartered Republican Assembly or a member-at-large and shall continue as such throughout his term.
+(a) Each officer shall be a member in good standing of a chartered Republican Assembly, a member-at-large, or a Life Member, and shall continue as such throughout his term.

 (b) No officer of the CRA shall be a candidate for, or hold, any partisan, elected public office, other than an office within the Republican Party.
 In the event that an officer becomes a candidate for such office, the officer’s CRA position shall be automatically vacant.